mc2-project/mc2/docs/cli/usage.rst

 - ``double``
 - ``string``

-If the data in your column is not of any of these types, MC:sup:`2` Client will by default encrypt it as a string type.
+If the data in your column is not of any of these types, MC\ :sup:`2` Client will by default encrypt it as a string type.

 **Note**: Currently, you must include a header with all data you'll use with Opaque SQL.
 The header should be a comma-separated list of column names.